 Take the cake out of the oven and let it cool in its pan for 15 minutes.
 Then remove to a wire rack to cool completely.
 To get the cake out of the pan, we like to put a wire rack over the opening.
 Hold one hand flat on the bottom of cake pan, and put the other hand over the cooling rack.
 Moving quickly and smoothly, flip your hands so the cake pan is on top.
 The cake should slide out on its own.
 If it doesn’t, let it sit for another few minutes and then try again.

-When serving, keep it simple.
+When serving this vanilla bundt cake, keep it simple.
 Let the cake’s show-stopping shape speak for itself.
 Drizzle on a bit of icing or sprinkle with confectioners’ sugar.
 Berries and cream can’t miss, either.